-- a) Development should: - i. identify opportunities to implement renewable energy generation in proposed development, with a focus on reducing carbon emissions;

-- ii. incorporate bird-friendly design strategy elements; - iii. integrate on-site renewable electricity production (e.g. solar panels) to reduce electricity demand; - iv. reduce embodied carbon energy in building material (e.g. re-using materials, using lower-carbon materials, sourcing materials locally); and, - v. target net-zero energy use and emissions. - b) To increase the energy efficiency of buildings, development should, or where required by by-law shall, use passive design and/or renewable energy approaches, this may include any of the following: - a green or blue roof; - solar capture equipment; - cooling roof materials; - use a suitable glazing ratio for energy efficiency; - incorporate urban tolerant trees and other vegetation to provide shade and additional tree canopy; - apply soft landscaping on the flat portion of rooftops (excluding the area required for mechanical equipment). - c) Applications for development in Midtown Oakville may be required to submit a Sustainable Development Report that describes how the applicant has endeavoured to incorporate the policies of this Plan, as deemed appropriate and applicable through the pre-application consultation process.
+- a) Development should, or where required by by-law shall: - i. identify opportunities to implement renewable energy generation in proposed development, with a focus on reducing carbon emissions; - ii. incorporate bird-friendly design strategy elements; - iii. integrate on-site renewable electricity production (e.g. solar panels) to reduce electricity demand; - iv. reduce embodied carbon energy in building material (e.g. re-using materials, using lower-carbon materials, including encapsulated mass timber construction; sourcing materials locally); and, - v. target net-zero energy use and emissions. - b) To increase the energy efficiency of buildings, development should, or where required by by-law shall, use passive design and/or renewable energy approaches, this may include any of the following: - a green or blue roof; - solar capture equipment; - cooling roof materials; - suitable glazing ratio for energy efficiency; - urban tolerant trees and other vegetation to provide shade and additional tree canopy; - soft landscaping on the flat portion of rooftops (excluding the area required for mechanical equipment). - c) Applications for development in Midtown Oakville may be required to submit a sustainable development report that describes how the applicant has endeavoured to incorporate the policies of this Plan, as deemed appropriate and applicable through the pre-application consultation process.